web2py/py4web/docs/chapter-02.rst

 Debugging py4web with VScode
 ----------------------------

-It's quite simple to run and debug py4web within VScode if you have installed from source.
-You just need to open the main py4web folder (not the apps folder!) with VScode and add:
+It's quite simple to run and debug py4web within VScode.

+If you have **installed py4web from source**, you just need to open the main py4web folder (not the apps folder!) with VScode and add:

 ::